 “As we opted for a winter wedding, we wanted a classic, timeless, intimate black tie affair filled with an abundance of candlelight.
 In the evening, we transformed the vaults to create a party-like environment for our guests with a separate chill-out zone, gold mirrored circular bar, illuminated letters and a balloons lined corridor.”

 Antonietta chose a gorgeously versatile gown from Suzanne Neville; the regal train and shapely bodice subtly transformed by a delicately detailed lace top.
-A simple, sleek up-do and some truly beautiful jewellery complemented the elegance of her dress – I’m in love with that beautifully soft cowl neckline.
+A simple, sleek up-do and some truly beautiful jewellery complemented the elegance of her dress – I’m in love with that beautifully soft cowl neckline.“My dress was from Suzanne Neville.
+I had a custom lace top created for the day, which I removed in the evening and added a customised diamanté black belt instead.
+Glamorous, luxurious and cut to fit; I instantly knew that my dress was the perfect choice for our black-tie city wedding.”

 “The doll that is Jo Adams did our hair and make-up in the morning.”